tedneward/Azgaarnoth/Creatures/Demons.md

 ---

 ## Babau
 Demons and devils clash endlessly for control of the Lower Planes.
 One of these battles pitted the legions of the archdevil Glasya against the screaming hordes of the demon lord Graz'zt.
-It is said that Glasya wounded Graz'zt with her sword, and the first babaus arose where his blood struck the ground.
+It is said that when Glasya wounded Graz'zt with her sword, the first babaus arose where his blood struck the ground.
 Their sudden appearance helped rout Glasya and secured Graz'zt's place as one of the preeminent demon lords of the Abyss.

-A babau demon possesses the cunning of a devil and the bloodthirstiness of a demon.
-It has leathery black skin pulled tight over its gaunt frame, and a curved horn protruding from the back of its elongated skull.
-A babau's baleful glare can weaken a creature.
+A babau demon has the cunning of a devil and the bloodthirstiness of a demon.
+It has leathery skin pulled tight over its gaunt frame and a curved horn protruding from the back of its elongated skull.
+A babau's baleful glare can weaken a creature, and its talons gleam with acidic slime.

 >### Babau
->*Medium fiend (demon), chaotic evil*
+>*Medium Fiend (Demon), Typically Chaotic Evil*
 >___
 >- **Armor Class** 16 (natural armor)
 >- **Hit Points** 82 (11d8 + 33)